devopsdojoconsortium/dojoconsortium.org/content/en/Testing/_index.md

 ---

 {{% pageinfo %}}
-Test patterns, frustratingly, have common definitions.
+Test patterns, frustratingly, have no common definitions.
 Ask 2 people about an "integration test" and you will get three answers.
 The following are definitions some of us use so that we can speak to each other with a common language.

 {{% /pageinfo %}}